-- The hypothetical amount of pre-incentive fee net investment income shown is based on a percentage of total net assets.
-In addition, the example assumes that during the most recent four full calendar quarter period ending on or prior to the date the payment set forth in the example is to be made, the sum of (a) our aggregate distributions to our stockholders and (b) our change in net assets (defined as total assets less indebtedness) is at least 8.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases). - (2) Represents 8.0% annualized hurdle rate. - (3) Represents 1.5% annualized management fee.
-For the purposes of this example, we have assumed that we have not incurred any indebtedness and that we maintain no cash or cash equivalents. - (4) Excludes organizational and offering expenses.
+- (1) The hypothetical amount of pre-incentive fee net investment income shown is based on a percentage of total net assets.
+In addition, the example assumes that during the most recent four full calendar quarter period ending on or prior to the date the payment set forth in the example is to be made, the sum of (a) our aggregate distributions to our stockholders and (b) our change in net assets (defined as total assets less indebtedness) is at least 8.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases). - (2) Represents 8.0% annualized hurdle rate. - (3) Represents 1.5% annualized management fee. - (4) Excludes offering expenses.